bridgetownrb/bridgetown/bridgetown-website/src/_posts/2021/2021-10-24-era-of-bridgetown-v1.md

 Finally, you can remove `start.js` and `sync.js` and well as any scripts in `package.json` besides `webpack-build` and `webpack-dev` (and you can also remove the `browser-sync` and `concurrently` dev dependencies in `package.json`).

 Going forward, if you need to customize any aspect of Bridgetown’s build scripts or add your own, you can alter your `Rakefile` and utilize Bridgetown’s automatic Rake task support.

+**Note:** starting with alpha8, your plugins folder will be loaded via Zeitwerk by default.
+This means you'll need to namespace your Ruby files using certain conventions or reconfigure the loader settings.
+[Read the documentation here](https://edge.bridgetownrb.com/docs/plugins#zeitwerk-and-autoloading).

 The other major change you’ll need to work on in your project is switching your plugins/templates to use resources.
 There’s a fair degree of [documentation on our edge site regarding resources](https://edge.bridgetownrb.com/docs/resources).
 In addition, if you used the Document Builder API in the past, you’ll need to upgrade to the [Resource Builder API](https://edge.bridgetownrb.com/docs/plugins/external-apis).